 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 Having bread baking in the oven does something special: it warms the entire house and evokes a sense of home unlike any other.
 The whole process of making bread can be therapeutic.
 Kneading the dough, watching it rise, and taking the baked loaf out of the oven does wonders for the soul.
 Besides, store-bought bread has no comparison with homemade bread; they truly taste entirely different.

 A good bread recipe can be hard to find.
-Ideally, you want a bread that has easy preparation, rises beautifully and comes out perfectly every time.
+Ideally, you want a bread that has easy preparation, rises beautifully, and comes out perfectly every time.
 Thankfully, such a recipe exists!
 Below is a tried-and-true formula that will help you stop hunting for the perfect bread recipe.
 With my bread recipe, I am declaring that you will become a pro at making bread for your family and friends.
 Adding my secret ingredient of one tablespoon of honey, this bread is simple and nearly foolproof.
 As a variation, I also make a loaf into a breakfast raisin cinnamon bread that is perfect for toast.

 Once you make this bread, you’ll wonder why you ever bought bread to begin with!